Sources of Corporate Finance: Secretarial Practice 12th Standard HSC Maharashtra State Board 2022

 The preference shareholders are not the controllers but they are co-owners of the company. preference share purchase by investors who are interested in the safety of investment and who want fixed returns on investments.

 - Usually, preference shares do not carry any voting power.
 They have voting right only on matters which affect their interest, like selling of undertaking or changing rights of preference shares, etc. or they get voting rights if the dividend remains unpaid.

 - dividend preference: Preference shareholders have the first preference in the company’s annual net profit distribution.
 The dividend is paid to preference shareholders before equity shareholders.

 - Preference for repayment of capital: The Preference shareholders get the preference over equity shareholders at the time of winding up for repayment of the capital.
 This minimizes the risk of capital loss.

 - Fixed Return: Preference shares offer fixed-rate dividends.
 The rate of dividend is decided at the time of issue.
 It may be in the form of a fixed sum or may be calculated at a fixed rate.
 The preference shareholders are entitled to dividends which can be paid only out of profits.
 If the directors, in a financial crisis, decide not to pay dividends, the preference shareholders have no claim for dividends.

 - Nature of Capital: Preference shares do not provide permanent share capital.
-They are redeemed after a specific period of time.
+They are redeemed after a specific period.
 A company can not issue irredeemable preference shares.
 Preference capital is mostly raised at a later stage when the company gets established.
-These shares are issued to satisfy the requirement for additional capital of the company.
+These shares are issued to satisfy the requirement for additional capital for the company.

 - Market Value: The market value of preference shares does not change because the rate of dividend is paid to preference shareholders at a fixed rate.
 The capital appreciation is considered to be low as compared with equity shares.